-- 12.1 Compulsory purchase powers were obtained in order to deliver Phases 3b and 3c pursuant to The London Borough of Barnet (West Hendon Regeneration Area) Compulsory Purchase Order (No 1) 2014 (CPO1) which was confirmed on 12th November 2015 following a local public inquiry. - 12.2 A further compulsory purchase order, made under section 239 of the Highways Act, 1980 will be required to enable the highway improvements to the junction of Station Road and the Broadway to take place.
+12.1 Compulsory purchase powers were obtained in order to deliver Phases 3b and 3c pursuant to The London Borough of Barnet (West Hendon Regeneration Area) Compulsory Purchase Order (No 1) 2014 (CPO1) which was confirmed on 12th November 2015 following a local public inquiry ("CDA.18").

+- 12.2 On 15th September 2016 the Council made, made the Highways CPO ("CDA.07") under section 239 of the Highways Act, 1980 which is required to enable the highway improvements to the junction of Station Road and the Broadway to take place.
 This also forms part of Phase 4 of the Scheme.
-The Highways CPO will be progressed concurrently with the Order. - 12.2 Stopping up orders to be sought for Phase 4 are summarised as follows: - Highways over which Stopping Up Orders are to be sought under the Highways Act 1980 - Warner Close, Tyrell Way, Stanley Road and part of Milton Road. - Private means of access to be Stopped Up under the Highways Act 1980 include the access ways that surround flats 1 to 124, and the access ways that surround flats 11 to 27.
+The Highways CPO will be progressed concurrently with the Order. - 12.2 Stopping up orders to be sought for Phase 4 are as follows: - Highways over which Stopping Up Orders are to be sought under the Highways Act 1980 Warner Close, Tyrell Way, Stanley Road and part of Milton Road. - Private means of access to be Stopped Up under the Highways Act 1980 include the access ways that surround flats 1 to 124, and the access ways that surround flats 11 to 27.